Adriaen Block: New Netherland company

 Upon returning, Block compiled a map of his voyage together with known information of the time.
 The Block map was the first to apply the name "New Netherland" to the area between English Virginia and French Canada, as well as the first to show Long Island as an island.

-On October 11, 1614, Block, Christiaensen, and a group of twelve other merchants presented to the States General a petition to receive exclusive trading privileges for the area.
+On 11 October 1614 Block, together with Christiaensen and a group of twelve other merchants, presented to the States General a petition to receive exclusive trading privileges for the area.
 Their company, the newly formed New Netherland Company, was granted exclusive rights for three years to trade between the 40th parallel north and the 45th parallel north.

+Final voyages and death

 After his return to Amsterdam in July 1614, he would not return to the New World again.
 In 1615, Block was Commissary-General of three men-of-war and eleven whaleships sent to Spitsbergen by the Noordsche Compagnie.

 He remained sailing until his death in 1627.
-He was buried in Amsterdam's Oude Kerk in a grave next to his wife.
+He was buried that year on April 27 in Amsterdam's Oude Kerk in a grave next to his wife, who had predeceased him two years earlier.